YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ]
 ```

 The type annotation for the `view` function reads, "`view` accepts model as an argument and returns HTML with a message".
-We've seen `Msg` a few places before and now we've defined its union type.
-If you recall, a command `Cmd` is a request for an effect to take place outside of Elm.
+We've seen `Msg` a few places and now we've defined its union type.
+A command `Cmd` is a request for an effect to take place outside of Elm.
 A message `Msg` is a function that notifies the `update` method that a command was completed.
-The view needs to return HTML with this message outcome to display the updated UI.
+The view needs to return HTML with the message outcome to display the updated UI.

-The `view` function describes the rendered view based on the application state, which is represented by the model.
-The code for `view` resembles `HTML` but it's actually composed of functions that correspond to virtual DOM nodes and pass lists as parameters.
+The `view` function describes the rendered view based on the model.
+The code for `view` resembles HTML but is actually composed of functions that correspond to virtual DOM nodes and pass lists as arguments.
 When the model is updated, the view function executes again.
 The previous virtual DOM is diffed against the next and the minimal set of updates necessary are run.

-The structure of the HTML functions does somewhat resemble HTML, so it's fairly intuitive to write.
-The first list argument passed to each node function are the attribute functions with values passed as arguments.
+The structure of the functions somewhat resembles HTML, so it's pretty intuitive to write.
+The first list argument passed to each node function contains attribute functions with arguments.
 The second list contains the contents of the element.
 For example:

 ```js
 button [ class "btn btn-success", onClick GetQuote ] [ text "Grab a quote!" ]
 ```

-This `button` function's first argument is a list.
-The first item in that list is the `class` function accepting the string of classes we want to display.
-The second item in the list is an `onClick` function: `GetQuote`.
-We set this up earlier to update the model and append "A quote!" each time it's executed.
+This `button`'s first argument is the attribute list.
+The first item in that list is the `class` function accepting the string of classes.
+The second item is an `onClick` function with `GetQuote`.
 The next list argument is the contents of the button.
 We'll give the `text` function an argument of "Grab a quote!".

 Last, we want to display the quote text.
-We'll do this with a `blockquote` with a `p` inside it, passing the `model.quote` to the paragraph's `text` function.
+We'll do this with a `blockquote` and `p`, passing `model.quote` to the paragraph's `text` function.

 We now have all the pieces in place for the first phase of our app!
-If we've done everything correctly, the app should compile and we can view it at [http://localhost:3000](http://localhost:3000).
+We can view it at [http://localhost:3000](http://localhost:3000).
 Try clicking the "Grab a quote!" button a few times.

-_Note: If the app didn't compile, Elm provides [compiler errors for humans](http://elm-lang.org/blog/compiler-errors-for-humans) in the console where you've been running the compile commands (in our case, Gulp) or also in your editor if you're using one of the Elm syntax highlighting plugins.
+_Note: If the app didn't compile, Elm provides [compiler errors for humans](http://elm-lang.org/blog/compiler-errors-for-humans) in the console and in your editor if you're using an Elm plugin.
 Elm will not compile if there are errors!
-This is to avoid errors at runtime (RTE)._
+This is to avoid runtime exceptions._

-That was a lot of detail, but we're now set on the syntax and basic structure of an Elm app.
-We'll be moving faster from here on to build the rest of the features of our Chuck Norris Quoter application.
+That was a lot of detail, but now we're set on basic syntax and structure.
+We'll move on to build the features of our Chuck Norris Quoter app.

 ### Calling the API